 Staff turnover is a significant challenge in the restaurant industry, bringing with it a myriad of costs that extend far beyond the immediate expenses of hiring new employees.
 Here’s a closer look at why staff turnover can be so costly:

-• Labor Shortages and Rising Costs: The current labor market is marked by severe shortages, making it increasingly difficult and expensive to find and retain qualified employees.
-As talent competition intensifies, the financial burden of replacing lost staff members continues to escalate.
+- Labor Shortages and Rising Costs: The current labor market is facing severe shortages, making it harder and more expensive to find and retain qualified staff.
+As competition for talent grows, replacing lost employees becomes increasingly costly, raising the labor cost percentage in your overall restaurant expenses.

 Key Restaurant Staff Training Topics

 The way your team interacts with customers, collaborates with each other, manages compliance, maintains food safety, and responds to feedback significantly impacts your restaurant’s overall performance.
-Proper training for restaurant staff ensures your team is well-prepared to handle the unique challenges of the industry, ultimately enhancing your restaurant’s service quality and profitability.
+Proper training for restaurant staff, covering essential restaurant staff training topics, ensures your team is well-prepared to handle the unique challenges of the industry, ultimately enhancing your restaurant’s service quality and profitability.

 1. Customer Engagement and Interactions